maaticlang/infinite-tape/README.md

 ## 🎨Styling

-Styling the elements is achived with overridding css ids and classes.
+Styling the elements is achieved with overriding css ids and classes.
 There are 3 major elements to override:
 - **box**
 - **tape**
 - **tape item** can be overwritten with class `box-item`

-The first two elements are overwritten with your desired ids which you had to set at inicialization of the elements.
+The first two elements are overwritten with your desired ids which you had to set at initialization of the elements.